Performance Analysis: Discovering Semi-Markov Models From Event Logs

 \section{Case Studies}

-In this section, we apply performance analysis techniques to event data from a real-world incident management system's event log (\emph{BPI'13 incidents}~\cite{WardSteeman2013}) as a running example.
-The case study also addresses some practical components of the algorithm such as the choice of the model order $k$, and approaches for practical issues such as truncation.
+In this section, we apply performance analysis techniques to real-world event data.
+The case study addresses practical components of the algorithm, such as the choice of the model order $k$ and the representation of PDFs.

 Firstly, we leverage the express analysis technique to estimate the process mean time and run a what-if analysis (\autoref{sec:express_case_study}).
-We then explore how different types of time distributions in event data can be approximated using GMMs (\autoref{sec:continuous}), and after that, we apply the full performance analysis technique to real-world event data and analyze its accuracy (\autoref{sec:case_studies}).
+We then explore how different types of time distributions in event data can be approximated (\autoref{sec:cont_time_dist}), and after that, we apply the full performance analysis techniques to real-world event data using continuous and discrete convolutions, and analyze their accuracy (\autoref{sec:case_studies}).

 The proposed methods were implemented in Python using the PM4PY library~\cite{pm4py} and are available at: \\\url{https://github.com/akalenkova/TimeDistributions}.